tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 certification paths containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.

+Note that it is common practice in some protocols to use the same certificate in both client and server modes.
+This setting has not been extensively analyzed and it is the responsibility of the higher level protocol to ensure there is no ambiguity in this case about the higher-level semantics.

 ## Implementation Pitfalls